 Currently serving on the chamber music faculty at the Oberlin Conservatory of Music, Cho has previously been on the collaborative piano faculty and vocal/opera coaching staff at The Juilliard School, the University of Southern California, Chapman University, and at SongFest at the Colburn School.
 He has given master classes at many schools in the U.S. and abroad, including the Norwegian Academy of Music in Oslo; the Ingesund School of Music in Arvika, Sweden; the Central Conservatory in Beijing; and at various institutions in South Korea.
 In addition, Cho’s extensive experience in opera includes serving as an assistant conductor and coach for more than 70 productions at professional companies and universities across the country.

-A native of South Korea, Cho earned a doctor of musical arts degree in piano performance from the University of Washington, a master’s degree from the University of Cincinnati College-Conservatory of Music, and a bachelor’s degree from Oklahoma State University with a minor in Spanish Literature.
-His primary teachers were Thomas Lanners, Frank Weinstock, Michael Chertock, and Craig Sheppard.
+Originally from South Korea, Cho earned his Doctor of Musical Arts in piano performance from the University of Washington; a master’s degree from the University of Cincinnati, College-Conservatory of Music; and a bachelor’s degree with a minor in Spanish literature from Oklahoma State University, where in 2017 he was honored with their Distinguished Music Alumnus Award.
+His principal teachers were Dr. Thomas Lanners, Frank Weinstock, and Craig Sheppard.